Skip to content

 Grant types

-Choreo authentication is based on OAuth 2.0.
-In OAuth 2.0, grant types are methods that allow client applications to obtain an access token depending on the type of the resource owner, the type of the application, and the trust relationship between the authorization server and the resource owner.
+Choreo uses OAuth 2.0 for authentication.
+In OAuth 2.0, grant types are methods that allow client applications to obtain an access token.
+The type of grant used depends on the resource owner, the application type, and the trust relationship between the authorization server and the resource owner.

 Authorization code grant

-The Authorization code flow provides a secure way for a client application to obtain an access token without exposing the user's credentials to the client application.
-The user only authenticates with the authorization server, which then issues an authorization code that can be exchanged for an access token.
+The Authorization Code flow is a secure way for a client application to obtain an access token without exposing the user's credentials.
+The user authenticates with the authorization server, which issues an authorization code.
+This code is then exchanged for an access token.

-This helps to protect user credentials and prevents credentials from being compromised by malicious client applications.
+This method protects user credentials and prevents them from being compromised by malicious client applications.

 Refresh token grant